Rafatlne/The-News-Times/README.md

 # The-News-Times
-Learning html and css again from frontendmaster.
+Learning HTML and CSS again from frontend master.
 This is a simple exercise from the frontend master lecture.
 ## Screenshot
 ![screenshot](https://github.com/Rafatlne/The-News-Times/blob/master/images/ss.png)